UEFA Nations League Winner Predictions, Odds, Picks 2022/23

 - The UEFA Nations League is back for its third campaign in 2022/23

 - Every European nation bar Russia will be competing in the competition

 - France are the current holders after they won the second edition of the Nations League

-This is only the second-ever edition of the Nations League, which was created in 2018.
+The 2022/23 UEFA Nations League is the edition of the tournament, which was created in 2018.
 The introduction of the competition was controversial, with many labeling it convoluted and complicated, and others deeming it unnecessary and pointless.
 But while it did take a while for fans to get their heads around the format, it is fair to say that UEFA’s invention has been a success.

-Portugal won the last edition of the Nations League in 2018/19.
-They qualified for the Finals by topping a group that also contained Italy and Poland.
-Cristiano Ronaldo and co. then beat the Switzerland 3-1 in the semi-finals, before registering a 1-0 victory over the Netherlands in the final.
+France won the last edition of the Nations League in 2020/21.
+They qualified for the Finals by topping a group that also contained Portugal, Croatia and Sweden.
+Didier Deschamps’ side then beat Belgium 3-2 in the semi-finals, before registering a 2-1 victory over Spain in the final.